18F/identity-dashboard/README.md

 ## Getting Started Locally

-1. Make sure Postgres and Redis are running.
+1. Make sure Postgres is running.
 For example, on OS X:

-    $ brew services start redis postgres
+    $ brew services start postgres

 1. Run the following command to set up the environment:

     $ bin/setup

-This command copies sample configuration files, installs required gems and sets up the database.

 1. Run the app server with: